 7. Disaster Recovery as a Service (DRaaS)

 DRaaS uses cloud resources to safeguard and protect applications from disruption and loss.
 Data loss and disruption is a major concern for businesses of all sizes because downtime can be costly to the point of ruin.
-If a system goes down, it's essential that backed-up data is accessible in the shortest amount of time possible so that employees can access both the network and data quickly.
+If a system goes down, backed-up data must be accessible in the shortest amount of time possible so that employees can access both the network and data quickly.

 Avoiding Common Cloud Misconceptions that Confuse Small Business Leaders

-While several variations and models of cloud computing exist, there are a number of misconceptions about the cloud that have crept up over the years, causing business leaders to make mistakes about how they move systems to the cloud and protect the data that lives in the Cloud.
+While several variations and models of cloud computing exist, there are several misconceptions about the cloud that have crept up over the years, causing business leaders to make mistakes about how they move systems to the cloud and protect the data that lives in the Cloud.

 Common Cloud Misconceptions